rajatgirotra/study/kdb_q/2_README.txt

 char data type just holds a single character in ASCII or Unicode. special characters can also be stored using escape sequence \.
 Example: "\"" for quotes, "\\" for backslash, "\r, \n, \t" for line feed, tab, new line etc.

 Symbol and strings are different in Q. Symbols cannot be broken down into characters. they are precided by a back tick.
 Example: `helloworld.
-Symbols can have blanks and special chars too string are a sequence of characters enclosed inside quotes.
+Symbols can have blanks and special chars too. strings are a sequence of characters enclosed inside quotes.
 You can create a symbol from a string using casting.
 Example:

 `$"a very long symbol with blanks"